 Type of Therapy we Offer

-That means we value a client-centred approach.
 A client centred approach simply means we tailor therapy to the unique needs each individual client.
-This approach allows our therapists to use the latest research and science of psychology in a way that best serves our clients.
+This approach ensures that our therapists use the latest research in psychology to provide science-backed treatment in a way that best serves you.

 At Mindworx Psychology, each of our clinical team is well-versed in counselling skills and in cognitive-behavioural therapy (CBT).
-These are the foundations in many therapies, which often forms the beginning of therapy for new clients.
-But in addition to counselling skills and being skilled at CBT, many of our team also have training in a range of other therapies.
+These are the foundations of many therapies, and often form the beginning of many successful treatments.
+However, we also offer a range of other therapeutic approaches, allowing us to adapt therapy to suit your specific challenges and goals.

-We love that each therapy approach has its own unique set of techniques and strategies.
-These empower us to help individuals work through specific challenges and improve their overall well-being.
 Some of the most popular and well-researched approaches include cognitive-behavioural therapy (CBT), narrative therapy, acceptance and commitment therapy (ACT), dialectical behaviour therapy (DBT), and eye movement desensitization and reprocessing (EMDR).
+We’ll explore some below.

 Cognitive-behavioural therapy (CBT) is a type of therapy that is helpful for adults and children focuses on the connection between thoughts, feelings, and behaviours.
 CBT helps individuals identify and change negative thought patterns and beliefs that contribute to their problems.
 It is often used to treat conditions such as anxiety, depression, and post-traumatic stress disorder (PTSD).